johnnovak/RML-Amiga/docs/docs/manual/customising-your-setup.md

 - Alternatively, you can drag and drop config files onto the config tool window to apply the changes to a single config only, or to any set of configs.
-A confirmation dialog will appear listing the names of the configs the changes will be apply to.
+A confirmation dialog will appear listing the names of the configs the changes will be applied to.

-- You can reset all settings to their defaults and to the disabled state by pressing the **Reset** button :material-numeric-7-circle:{: .circ-num}.
+- You can reset all settings to their defaults and the disabled state by pressing the **Reset** button :material-numeric-7-circle:{: .circ-num}.